ejtaal/mr/README.rst

 			- dhq: Dictionary of the Holy Quran
 			- ens: Ensiklopedia Al-Quran (Malay): Kajian Kosa Kata, Quraish Shihab

-		- New beta project: Mabhath ul Talib.
-This is still work in progress but hopefully it is of use.
-More work needs to be undertaken in order to increase the number of books as well as the quality of the existing books.
+		- New beta project: `Mabhath ul Talib <http://ejtaal.net/mh>`_.
+This project provides a text based interface similar to the mabheth.info website and is still work in progress but hopefully it will be of some use already.
+More work needs to be undertaken in order to increase the number of books as well as the quality of the existing books and the user interface.
+Simply type the root you wish to lookup in the search field and a drop down list should list the roots that are found in the available dictionaries.

 		- Now on twitter (but without much to say yet): `@ejvtaal <https://twitter.com/ejvtaal>`_